hanzoai/team/production/README.md

-# Huly Self-Hosted
+# hanzoai Self-Hosted

-Please use this README if you want to deploy Huly on your server with `docker compose`.
+Please use this README if you want to deploy hanzoai on your server with `docker compose`.
 I'm using a Basic Droplet on Digital Ocean with Ubuntu 24.04, but these instructions can be easily adapted for any Linux distribution.

 > [!NOTE]
-> Huly is quite resource-heavy, so I recommend using a Droplet with 2 vCPUs and 4GB of RAM.
+> hanzoai is quite resource-heavy, so I recommend using a Droplet with 2 vCPUs and 4GB of RAM.
 Droplets with less RAM may
 > stop responding or fail.

 If you prefer Kubernetes deployment, there is a sample Kubernetes configuration under [kube](kube) directory.